Prem547/hello-world/README.md

 Hi Humans!

-Prem here, I like python and machine learning (that's what i'm made of!).
+Prem here, I like python and machine learning.